rrrutledge/introduction-to-innersource-learning-path/principles.md

 ## Prioritized Mentorship

-_Mentorship_ from host team to guest team via trusted committers is a key aspect of InnerSource.
+_Mentorship_ from host team to guest team via trusted committers is a key aspect of inner source.
 Contributors on guest teams are upleveled so that they understand enough about the host team system to change it successfully.
 In the process of doing so, they come to better understand the host team system as a general consumer.
 They can use it more effectively and help other consumers to do so as well.